KenB773/RogueSpeared/README.md

 - Valid **WAV audio files**
 - Executable **Python scripts** with encrypted payloads

-Perfect for red teaming, security demos, or portfolio proof-of-concepts.
+Perfect for red teaming, security demos or just showing your friends how cool you are.

 ---